guerillaxgardener/reading-notes/301-reading-05.md

 1. Identify every component rendering something based off that state

-2. Find a common owner component (this component should live above all components needng the state)
+2. Find a common owner component (this component should live above all components needing the state)

 3. If no higher such component exists, we can create a component solely for holding state.